Enicul/MarketLens/README.md

    export GOOGLE_API_KEY=your_key   # plus other vars or use .env uvicorn manager.server.app:app --reload --port 8000
    ```
+⚠️ Open a new terminal for the next step — keep this backend running while you start the frontend.

 3. **Install & run frontend**
    ```bash